max4766/api_communication_test/README.md

 # Introduction

-This is a [React](https://github.com/facebook/react) project bootstrapped with [Create React App](https://github.com/facebook/create-react-app) AKA made with React.
+This is a [React](https://github.com/facebook/react) project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a demo web page(ETELAB) which is connected to private api server solving CORS issues.
+This is a demo web page(ETELAB) which is connected to private API server solving CORS issues.

-You first get the data from the api server for the input form,
+You first get the data from the API server for the input form,

-then, send a packet to the api server by using the form.
+then, send a packet to the API server by using the form.

 and then, get the requested data and show the result under the form.

-Axios enables you to send and get the data to and from the api server.
+Axios enables you to send and get the data to and from the API server.

 ## Available Scripts